Last Updated on August 21, 2024

 However, in order to get students through the door it can often be a “race to the bottom” where the lowest price or the cheapest deal gets pupils in the driver’s seat which also cuts into your earnings as an instructor.
 Be wary of offering too many deals to students or you may end up chasing your tail by being fully booked but not actually earning any money.

-So, How Much do Driving Instructors Earn?
+So, How Much Do Driving Instructors Earn?

 Well it depends on the instructor.
 A good instructor with excellent retention, repeat business, referrals and business acumen could quite easily make £30,000 per year without any issues.
 Though not everyone will be able to achieve this salary because of how much it takes to get to this stage.
 At the early stages of a driving instructors career, don’t expect to make £30k per year, you’ll be starting much further down as you build up your reputation in the local area.